 Coronavirus FAQ – incoming exchange students

-This FAQ will be updated regularly throughout spring 2021.
+This FAQ will be updated regularly throughout spring/summer 2021.
 Due to new regulations and directives from the Swedish Government, and new decisions taken regularly at the University, we cannot always answer your questions and many answers will change over time.
 Please check back regularly for updates!